Nucleomics-VIB/pb-16S-nf_tutorial/README.md

-summarize_taxa()- Create a list of tables with abundances sumed to each taxonomic level. taxa_barplot() - Create a stacked barplot using ggplot2. taxa_heatmap() - Create a heatmap of taxonomic abundances using gplot2. corner() - Show top corner of a large table-like obejct. min_nonzero() - Find the smallest non-zero, non-NA in a numeric vector. mean_sd() - Return mean and standard deviation for plotting. subsample_table() - Subsample a table with or without replacement.
+summarize_taxa()- Create a list of tables with abundances sumed to each taxonomic level. taxa_barplot() - Create a stacked barplot using ggplot2. taxa_heatmap() - Create a heatmap of taxonomic abundances using gplot2. corner() - Show top corner of a large table-like object. min_nonzero() - Find the smallest non-zero, non-NA in a numeric vector. mean_sd() - Return mean and standard deviation for plotting. subsample_table() - Subsample a table with or without replacement.